catssister/Repository/README.md

 Build Instructions
 ===========
 The frame was blocked inside the ball, and the power wheel motor was on the frame.
-The pulley and surface are connected,gear rotation drivers pulley rolling to let the ball move.In the robot also have a speaker, that speaker was connect to the soundboard.
-The soundboard was on the frame also.
-In the middle of the frame have a gravity arm, at the bottom of it have a small metal and a few magnetic susceptibilities of weights.
+The pulley and surface are connected,gear rotation drivers pulley rolling to let the ball move.In the robot also have a speaker, that speaker was connect directly to arduino board.
+In the middle of the frame have a gravity arm, at the bottom of it have the battery pack which is used as a weight.
+It powers the motors to lift itself.

 <br>

 Usage
 ===========

-* Step one : Open the power supply cover.
+* Step one : Open the power supply cover. (still in imagination since we are unable find a cover fit as a cap)

-* Step two : Connect the line between Arduino to sound board.
+* Step two : Connect the line between Arduino to the power supply.
-* Step three : Connect the line between Arduino to signal and information processing board.
+* Step three : Connect the line between Arduino to dual motor control board.
-* Step four : Connect the line between Arduino to motion board.
+* Step four : Connect the line between Arduino to motor board.

-* Step five : Upload codes for controlling information processing.
+* Step five : Connect the power supply to the dual motor board.
-* Step six : Upload codes for controlling sound.
+* Step six : Upload codes for controlling sound, remote, led(unable to put on due to lack of working space) and motor.
 * Step seven : Upload codes for controlling motion command.
 * Step eight : Make sure all the lines are connect at the right place.
-* Step nine : Close the lid.
+* Step nine : Close the lid. (still in imagination since we are unable find a cover fit as a cap)
 * Step ten : Use remote contral to test each part of function does robot have.

 Just play~ Don't forgot to charger the battery!
+Pretend it as star war sphere bot XD

 <br>